aenavidad/historical-series-re-Belize/work/dec-22/v-log.md

 6. temporal events,
 7. all else.

-though might be better to use standardised vocab for these?
+though might be better to use standardised vocab for these?[^might take too long to do this so left this for a later time on 5 dec 2022 at 1.53 est]